(Opinionated) Guide to ML Engineer Job Hunting

 Coding

-So, how do you get started with LC?
-If you start with the 1312-page CLRS book, you may still not have got your hands dirty a year later.
-If you just grind random questions, you may never identify common patterns.
-I find NeetCode’s beginner and advanced courses a great middle ground.
-Navdeep Singh explains almost all the data structures and algorithms you’ll ever need for coding interviews.
-Each lesson lasts between 10 to 25 minutes and comes with 3 to 5 practice questions, so you’ll learn the theory and get hands-on practice immediately.
-The courses are paid, but for the price of 3-4 take-out orders, you get the best way to organize your LC prep.
+Before grinding LC, take NeetCode’s beginner and advanced courses, where he explains almost all the data structures and algorithms you’ll ever need for coding interviews.
+Each lesson typically lasts between 10 to 25 minutes and includes 3 to 5 practice questions.
+The courses are paid, but for the cost of 3-4 take-out orders, you get the best way to organize your learning and practice.

 The table below summarizes data structures and algorithms in the two courses.